SAURABHRAI110/saurabhcrai.com/articles/the-good-the-bad-my-four-years-of-college-life.md

 If you read this far, then you must have an opinion.
 Tap away 👏.
 If you have to add something that I missed or you have your own opinion then leave a comment below.

-You can also go through my [website](https://saurabhcrai.com/blog) to find some more article and what i am upto these days.
+You can also go through my [website](https://saurabhcrai.com/blog) and on my [Medium Blog](https://medium.com/@saurabhcrai) to find some more article and what I am upto these days.